oro-os/kernel/CONTRIBUTING.md

   kernel project.
 - All libraries must be well-maintained and have a clear path for security updates and bug fixes.
+- All libraries must be listed in the workspace (root) `Cargo.toml` file and must be pinned to a specific version.
+Workspace crates that then use the dependency must have them listed as `dependency.workspace = true`.
 - No library shall be exposed directly outside of the crate within which it is used.
 Corollary: all third-party libraries must have Oro-specific abstractions, and must be written in a way that they may be replaced